FailAcademy/learning/adp-london/_lessons/week-02/04-functional-programming.md

 Create examples of pure functions in JavaScript for each of the following cases:

-1. A function that uses a function as an input parameter
+1. A function used as an input to another function
 2. A function created as an output from another function
 3. A function that calls itself